dukenmarga/civil-engineering-toolbox/README.md

 <img src="http://duken.info/cet/img/customize_python.png" align="center" hspace="10" vspace="6">
 * Download Routes 2.0 (http://duken.info/cet/routes/Routes-2.0.zip)
     * **Connected to internet**.
 Extract and unzip Routes, then double click `install.cmd` Please wait until installation has completed.
-If you are connected to internet Routes will download a file from internet as its dependency.
+If you are connected to internet, Routes will download a file from internet as its dependency.
 If you are offline when installing this, follow the next step.
     * **Offline**.
 You must download additional file named repoze.lru